Diabetes and dry feet

 Skin Changes and Complications

-Proper Foot Hygiene and Moisturizing Techniques
+Proper Foot Moisturising Techniques

 Choosing the Right Footwear and Socks

 Proper footwear and diabetic socks are key in managing diabetes and preventing foot problems.
 When picking diabetic shoes, look for comfort, support, and protection.
 Diabetic-friendly shoes should have a wide toe box, cushioned soles, and breathable materials.
-Make sure they are 1/2 inch longer than your longest toe and as wide as your foot.
+Please make sure they are 1/2 inch longer than your longest toe and as wide as your foot.

 Features of Diabetic-Friendly Shoes

-• Wide toe box for comfortable fit
+• Wide toe box for a comfortable fit

 • Cushioned soles for shock absorption